redox-os/book/src/troubleshooting.md

 To build the final Redox image, `redox_installer` uses [FUSE](https://github.com/libfuse/libfuse), creating a virtual filesystem and copying the recipe packages into it.
 This is done outside of Podman, even if you are using Podman Build.

-On some Linux distributions, FUSE may not be permitted for some users, or `bootstrap.sh` might not install it correctly.
+On some Linux distributions, FUSE may not be permitted for some users, or `podman_bootstrap.sh` and `native_bootstrap.sh` might not install it correctly.
 Investigate whether you can address your FUSE issues, or join the [chat](./chat.md) if you need advice.

 ## Solving Compilation Problems